menu

 People

-One of the unique characteristics of the Dock Junction neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
+The Dock Junction neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
 Also of note, 71.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, of particular note, 7.3% of the people in the Dock Junction neighborhood currently reside in a correction facility, held due to punishment for a crime.